 Specifications: Four-stroke single-cylinder engine, 191cc (or 198cc) with a top speed of 35 kph and weighing just under 60 kg.

 Operation: If the handlebar was pushed forward the engine engaged the front wheel; turning the throttle accellerated the scooter.
 To disengage the engine and operate the brake, the handlebar was pulled back towards the rider.

 Another licenced version of the Autoped was built by Imperial-Motor-Industries in the UK.

-If you have a query about Krupp scooters, or have some information to add about these classic German machines, please contact us
+If you have a query or information about Krupp scooters please contact us